 Only Active members and Family-active members in good standing, shall be eligible to be nominated for elective AMR office.

 Section 1 – Board of Directors

-The President, the First and Second Vice Presidents, the last Past President continuing to be an Active member of AMR, the Secretary, the Treasurer, and two Members-At-Large shall constitute the Board of Directors (BoD), or the “Board”, in which the government of AMR shall be vested.
-It shall be responsible for the proper conduct of the administrative affairs of AMR, the proper functioning of the committees, the fulfillment of duties by the BoD, and shall insure compliance with these Bylaws.
-All decisions of the BoD shall be by a majority vote unless otherwise provided in these Bylaws.
+The President, the First and Second Vice Presidents, the last Past President continuing to be an active member of AMR, the Secretary, the Treasurer, and two Members-at-large shall constitute the Board of Directors in which the governance of AMR shall be vested.
+It shall be responsible for the proper conduct of the administrative affairs of AMR, the proper functioning of the committees, the fulfillment of duties by the Board of Directors, and shall ensure compliance with these Bylaws.
+All decisions of the Board of Directors shall be by a majority vote unless otherwise provided in these Bylaws.

 Section 2 – Functions of the Board of Directors

-All decisions of the Board of Directors involving major policy considerations shall be arrived at by mail, telephonic or electronic canvass of the entire Board, to the fullest extent permitted by law.
-All decisions of the BoD at any called Board meeting shall be by a majority of the votes cast by those members present, to the fullest extent permitted by law.
-At any Board meeting, representation of half of the AMR BoD shall constitute a quorum.
-In the event that the Past President is also serving as a current elected officer of AMR, he/she can only cast one vote on the Board.
+All decisions of the Board of Directors involving major policy considerations shall be arrived at by an in-person meeting, or by mail, telephonic or electronic canvass of the entire Board of Directors, to the fullest extent permitted by law.
+All decisions of the Board of Directors at any called Board of Directors meeting shall be by a majority of the votes cast by those members voting, to the fullest extent permitted by law.
+At any Board of Directors meeting, representation of half of the AMR Board of Directors shall constitute a quorum.
+If the Past President is also serving as a current elected officer of AMR, he/she can only cast one vote on the Board of Directors.

 ARTICLE VII: DUTIES OF OFFICERS